symbol/symbol-docs/source/getting-started/first-application.rst

 Did you solve the proposed use case?

-✅ Identify each ticket buyer: Creating NEM accounts for each buyer.
+✅ Identify each ticket buyer: Creating ProximaX accounts for each buyer.

 ✅ Avoid ticket reselling: Creating a non-transferable mosaic.

 ✅ Avoid non-authentic tickets and duplicate ones: Creating a unique namespace and a mosaic named ``company:ticket``.

-Continue learning about more :doc:`NEM built-in features <../concepts/account>` or practicing with :doc:`self-paced training <training>`.
+Continue learning about more :doc:`ProximaX built-in features <../concepts/account>` or practicing with :doc:`self-paced training <training>`.